Everything you Need to Know About Saffron

 Getting Back to the Basics of Saffron

 Did you know saffron is nicknamed “red gold” and “the queen of all spices.”
 It’s also worth its weight in gold, but do you know why?
 Consider this your go-to guide for all things saffron.
-From its origins to its taste and uses, our team is putting the spotlight on Afghan saffron.
+From its origins to its taste and uses, our team is putting the spotlight on our premium, hand-harvested Afghan saffron:

 What is saffron?